calebmsword/clone-deep/README.md

 The file `clone-deep.test.js` contains all unit tests.
 Execute `npm test` to run them.
 If you are using node v20.1.0 or higher, execute `npm run test-coverage` to see coverage results.

+## linting

+We use eslint to lint this project.
+All merge requests to the dev and main branches must be made with code that throws no errors when linted.
+To run the linter, execute `npm run lint`.
+To auto-format as much code as possible and then run the linter, execute `npm run lint`.
+Note that the formatter is not guaranteed to force the code to pass the linter.

 ## benchmarking

 Some rudimentary benchmarking can be done within the repository.
 In the directory containing the source code, execute `npm run serve -- <PORT>`, where the `-- <PORT>` command line option is optional and defaults to `8787`, and visit `http://localhost:<PORT>` to see the benchmarking UI.
 You can use your favorite browser's dev tools to profile the result.